defcronyke/perfect-dark-netplay-steam-controller/README.md

-# Perfect Dark NetPlay Steam Controller
+# Perfect Dark NetPlay with Steam Controller
 A working config for playing emulated N64 Perfect Dark on Kaillera (netplay) with steam controllers on Windows.

 1. Download [Mupen64++](http://www.emulator-zone.com/doc.php/n64/mupen64plusplus.html) and extract it somewhere.